raintech-oss/jovo-dew/README.md

 ```

 - `viewVariables`: Object whose methods are called based on variables that need to be filled in output text.
 See [View Variables](#view-variables) for more information.
-- `audio`: Configuration values for audio audio variables using in output text.
+- `audio`: Configuration values for audio variables used in output text.
 See [Audio Variables](#audio-variables) for more information.

 ## View Variables